The i.MX95 SoC provides:

 On the ConnectCore 95 Development Kit:

-Make sure you use the correct cable to connect the MIPI camera to the ConnectCore 95 Development Kit.
-Using the wrong cable may damage the camera.
+Ensure that the correct cable is used and properly oriented when connecting the MIPI camera to the ConnectCore 95 Development Kit.
+Incorrect cable selection or improper orientation may cause permanent damage to the camera.

 For ConnectCore 95 Development Kit, use a 15 pin, 1mm pitch FFC cable with contacts on bottom on both sides.
 Pin 1 of the ConnectCore 95 Development Kit connector aligns with pin 1 of the camera connector.